Division Avenue High School

-As of the 2019–20 school year, the school had an enrollment of 1043 students and 97.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.3:1.
-There were 137 students (13.0% of enrollment) eligible for free lunch and 69 (6.6% of students) eligible for reduced-cost lunch.
+History

+The building originally known as Division Avenue School opened in 1949 as an elementary school.
+It was then expanded and reopened as Division Avenue High School in 1956 to 9th graders, who became its first graduating class in 1960.
+Division Avenue was the second high school in the district after the now-closed Levittown Memorial High School.

 Awards and recognition

 In 2008, Newsweek ranked the school 1,127 on the list of the top 1,300 US schools.
 In 2007, it was ranked 873.
 In 2006, it was ranked as 1,059.

 The New York State Education Department named DAHS a Reward School for 2015–16.

-Extracurricular activities

-Division has over 60 after-school clubs available to students:

 Sports

 Division has over 25 varsity and junior varsity level athletic teams.
 They include badminton, baseball, basketball (boys' and girls') bowling, football, lacrosse (boys' and girls'), soccer (boys' and girls'), softball, tennis, track and field, volleyball, and wrestling.

 The Division Avenue football team were the 1996 New York State Rutgers Cup champions.
 Division has also racked up many accomplishments in other sports.
 In recent years, the girls' bowling team has won two county titles, and the wrestling, girls' soccer, and girls' volleyball teams have won conference titles.
 The baseball, boys' and girls' lacrosse, and softball teams have all advanced to the county semifinals or beyond in the past few years as well.
 In boys' lacrosse, Division has produced 13 All-Americans, including Maryland's all-time leading goal scorer, Bob Boniello.
 They were also 2010 Conference B Champs, tied with Garden City and Wantagh for first place.
 The Division cross country team won back-to-back New York State Class C Championships in 1969–70.
 The baseball, girls' basketball, and both the boys' and girls' lacrosse teams play in the top conference of their respective classes.
 During the 2009–2010 school year, both the girls' soccer and girls' basketball teams went to the Nassau County finals.
 The girls' basketball team defeated Lynbrook for the first county title in the program's history.
 The Lady Dragons went on to claim the Class A Long Island Championship.
 In the 2017 season, Division Lady Dragons girls lacrosse was ranked number one in their conference, winning the conference championships.